dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

 ##### Creating a Project

 Similar to OpenStack *Projects* exists in OpenShift.
 They group users, objects and quotas in the system.
-They are also called *namespaces*.
+They are also referred to as *namespaces*.
 Nothing can exist outside a project/namespace.

-&#8680; Select **New Project** in the UI.
-Enter at least a system name, optionally a human-readable name (label) and a description.
+&#8680; To create a new project in the UI, select **New Project** in the overview page.
+Enter a short name (no spaces), optionally a human-readable name (Display Name) and a description.

 [![OpenShift empty project list](img/openshift_no_project.png)](img/openshift_no_project.png)